zack/slackbot/README.md

 The command ?gif uses giphy.
 In order to use this commands, you'll need to create an account at giphy.com, generate an API key, and fill it in in `.env`.
 Additionally, you must set the desired rating in the same file.

 ## Openai
-The commands ?aitext and ?aiart use openai.
+The commands ?aichat and ?aiart use openai.
 In order to use these commands, you'll need to create an account at openai.com, generate an API key, and fill it in in `.env`.

 # Usage
 1. Commands are run using the ?command syntax.